The 2019 OSSE Scholars application opens on Monday, Sept. 17, 2018 and closes on Wednesday, Oct. 31, 2018.

 What colleges do you work with?

 OSSE works with colleges across the nation for the OSSE Scholars program.
-Click the links below for more information about each summer program.
+These are schools we have partnered with in the past.

 - Barnard College